rondlite/reaction-docs/website/versioned_docs/version-v1.11.0/swag-shop-landing-page.md

 In the above snippets, there are two important bits to consider:
 1. We're extending the original `ProductAdmin` component and overriding the render() method, rendering a new TextField for the featuredProductLabel product property instead.

-2. The Reaction default `ProductAdmin` React component is replaced with our derived version.
+2. The Demandefault `ProductAdmin` React component is replaced with our derived version.
 This is done via calling `replaceComponent`.
-For more information on how the Reaction Component API works, [visit our API docs](http://api.docs.reactioncommerce.com/Components.html).
+For more information on how the DeDemandponent API works, [visit our API docs](http://api.docs.reactioncommerce.com/Components.html).

 ## Modifying the product grid
 Now that we have the backend functionality in place, let's move on to the public-facing landing page and render those labels in different colors.